 Academic dishonesty in any form, such as plagiarism and cheating, will not be tolerated.
-Sanctions will include an automatic failing grade (F) for plagiarism on the assignment in question, but the severity or frequency of the violation may further result in a failing grade in the course, dismissal from an academic program, or dismissal from the College.
+Sanctions will include an automatic 0% grade for plagiarism on the assignment in question, but the severity or frequency of the violation may further result in a failing grade in the course, dismissal from an academic program, or dismissal from the College.